 Abstract

-Sequence heterogeneity is a common characteristic of RNA viruses that is often referred to as quasispecies.
-Current deep sequencing technologies offer the opportunity to detect viral pathogens from diverse samples.
-Traditional techniques used for assembly of short sequence reads produced by deep sequencing, such as de-novo assemblers, ignore the underlying diversity quasispecies genomes.
+Sequence heterogeneity is a common characteristic of RNA viruses that is often referred to as sub-populations or quasispecies.
+Traditional techniques used for assembly of short sequence reads produced by deep sequencing, such as de-novo assemblers, ignore the underlying diversity sub-populations genomes.
 Here, we introduce a novel algorithm that simultaneously assembles discrete sequences of multiple genomes present in populations.
-[Using in silico data we were able to detect populations at as low as 0.1% frequency with perfect global genome reconstruction and in a single sample detected 16 resolved sequences with no mismatches.
+Using in silico data we were able to detect populations at as low as 0.1% frequency with complete global genome reconstruction and in a single sample detected 16 resolved sequences with no mismatches.
 We also applied the algorithm to high throughput sequencing data obtained for viruses present in sewage samples and successfully detected multiple sub-populations and recombination events in these diverse mixtures.
-High sensitivity of the algorithm also enables genomic analysis of heterogeneous pathogen genomes from patient samples and accurate detection of intra-host diversity, enabling not just basic research in personalized medicine but also accurate diagnostics and monitoring drug therapies, which are critical in regulatory decision-making process.]
+High sensitivity of the algorithm also enables genomic analysis of heterogeneous pathogen genomes from patient samples and accurate detection of intra-host diversity, enabling not just basic research in personalized medicine but also accurate diagnostics and monitoring drug therapies, which are critical in clinical and regulatory decision-making process.

 Background

 Genetic diversity of populations resulting from high mutation rates plays a key role in viral evolution.
-In extreme cases, mutation rate can be as high as 4*10-4 errors[1] per nucleotide per round of replication (RNA viruses such as HIV, poliovirus, etc.).
-Therefore, natural virus populations consist of an extremely high number of micro-variants, often referred to as quasispecies[2].
-Genetic diversity resulting from both point mutations and recombination events is critical for maintaining fitness of the virus[3].
+In extreme cases, mutation rate can be as high as 4×10-4 errors[1] per nucleotide per round of replication (RNA viruses such as HIV, poliovirus, etc.).
+Therefore, natural virus populations consist of an extremely high number of micro-variants, often referred to as sub-populations or quasispecies[2].
+It is well known that such genetic diversity resulting from both point mutations and recombination events is critical for maintaining fitness of the virus[3].
 Evolution of viruses is driven by selection from the preexisting universe of these variants, in response to changing replication conditions and various pressures such as the immune system, drug treatment, switching to another host, etc. Therefore, identification of population heterogeneity is of critical importance for treatment design[4, 5] and pathogen surveillance[6] .

-Traditional approaches, such as Sanger sequencing[7], are not sensitive enough to address this issue.
-High-throughput (deep) sequencing technologies (HTS)[8, 9] that produce highly redundant (massively parallel) sequencing information are already used in clinical diagnostics[10] and provide the necessary level of detail.
-However, they require specialized analysis to interpret properly the genetic diversity of biological specimens.
+Traditional approaches, such as Sanger sequencing[7], are not capable of addressing the sub-population issue because they are geared towards sequencing DNA from homogenous and pure samples.
+High-throughput (deep) sequencing technologies (HTS)[8, 9] that produce highly redundant (massively parallel) sequencing information are already used in clinical diagnostics[10] and can provide the necessary level of detail for sub-population genome delineation.
+However, specialized analysis is required to interpret properly the genetic diversity.
 In recent years, few algorithms have been designed to use HTS information, but accurate population reconstruction and frequency estimation is still somewhat intangible[11-15].